dcarpent74/random-blog/devops-e/README.md

 # DevOps Applied to Everything

 This project originated from a request to discuss the application of DevOps at Cray.
-Part of my role involved addressing the question: What should DevOps look like at Cray, particularly for the teams I supported?
-This inquiry naturally expanded into a broader consideration: What should DevOps look like for any given project?
-As a multipotentialite, I was further intrigued by the possibility that the principles of DevOps could be applied beyond their traditional domains.
+Part of my role involved addressing the question: *What should DevOps look like at Cray, particularly for the teams I supported?* This inquiry naturally expanded into a broader consideration: *What should DevOps look like for any given project?* As a multipotentialite, I was further intrigued by the possibility that the principles of DevOps, along with the continuous improvement methodologies that preceded and influenced the DevOps movement, could be applied beyond their traditional domains.

 This project aims to examine the fundamental principles underlying DevOps and related methodologies, identifying the key factors that contribute to both